 To qualify for a position as a radiation therapist, you must possess either an associate degree or bachelor’s degree in radiation therapy or a related field, such as biology or biochemistry.
 In some cases, applicants may qualify for a position by completing a relevant certification program with a curriculum in job-relevant skills.
 Typically, though, employers prefer candidates with bachelor’s degrees over those with less advanced degrees.

-Radiation therapists must possess knowledge of human anatomy, health, and the specialized medical equipment they use every day to provide life-saving treatments.
+Radiation therapists must have knowledge of human anatomy, health, and the specialized medical equipment they use every day to provide life-saving treatments.

 Read more: Hard Skills vs. Soft Skills: What’s the Difference?